Media Contact: Evan Peterson

 - Get out of the cold immediately if signs of hypothermia or frostbite appear.

 - These signs include shaking uncontrollably, getting extremely tired, turning very pale, or getting numb fingers, toes, ears, or nose.

 - To treat someone who may have hypothermia or frostbite, gently warm them by wrapping them in a blanket and giving them warm drinks and high-energy foods.
 Call 911 if these signs are severe.

 RED CROSS APPS People can download the all-inclusive Red Cross Emergency app which combines more than 35 emergency alerts to help keep the user safe.
 And there is a special mobile app - Monster Guard - designed for kids, teaching them to prepare for emergencies at home by playing an engaging game.
 Users can find the apps in smartphone app stores by searching for the American Red Cross or going to redcross.org/apps.

 About the American Red Cross:

-The American Red Cross shelters, feeds, and provides comfort to victims of disasters; supplies about 40% of the nation's blood; teaches skills that save lives; distributes international humanitarian aid; and supports veterans, military members, and their families.
-The Red Cross is a nonprofit organization that depends on volunteers and the generosity of the American public to deliver its mission.
-For more information, please visit redcross.org, cruzrojaamericana.org, or visit us on Twitter at @RedCross.
+The American Red Cross shelters, feeds, and provides emotional support to victims of disasters; supplies about 40 percent of the nation's blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
+The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
+For more information, please visit redcross.org or visit us on Twitter at @RedCross.